The WERKRAUM Story

 ImageImage

-Often we also dreamed.
-Sometimes we only spoke these dreams very quietly.
+We often dreamed too.
+Sometimes we just said these dreams very softly.
 They seemed absurd and we laughed about them.

-But in retrospect they were more than necessary.
-Without dreams you simply don't get far and I think of a saying by Norman Vincent Peale: "Shoot for the moon.
+But afterwards, they were more than necessary.
+Without dreams you just don't get far and I think of a saying by Norman Vincent Peale: "Shoot for the moon.
 Even if you miss, you'll land among the stars.

 Renovating

-On June 1st we started renovating and for the next four months we gave the old hall a new interior.
-During this time, a hundred different people were there to lend a hand: team members, Earlybirds, an Augsburg company that held a social day with 50 people, and complete strangers who had heard about the renovation work on Facebook and just dropped by from time to time to help out.
+We started renovating on June 1st and over the next four months we gave the old hall a new interior.
+During this time, a hundred different people were there and lent a hand: team members, earlybirds, an Augsburg company that held a social day with 50 people, and complete strangers who had heard about the renovation work on Facebook and just had a look popped in every now and then to help out.

 ImageImageImage

-Together, we remodeled a 520-square-foot empty space and divided it into different workshop areas.
-Together, we put up walls, laid floors, built interiors, procured machines and tools, and prepared everything important for the opening.
+We redesigned a 520 square meter empty space together and divided it into different workshop areas.
+Together we erected the walls, laid the floors, built the interior, procured machines and tools and prepared everything important for the opening.

 ImageImageImageImageImageImageImageImageImage